Skip to main content

 • For Neuron deployments: AWS Neuron device plugin installed

-• Hugging Face Hub token (stored as a Kubernetes secret)
+• Hugging Face Hub token (stored as a Kubernetes secret named hf-token)

 Quick Start